programminghistorian/jekyll/en/ipp.md

 | €1,200 EUR  | €500 EUR | €175 EUR  |
 | $1,700 CAD  | $700 CAD | $275 CAD  |

+If your institution has resource to offer us even greater support, we also welcome Partnerships at our Gold Tier.
+Gold Tier Partnership rates are £3,000 GBP / $4,200 USD / €3,600 EUR / $5,100 CAD.

 Rates are due annually from the date of first payment and are set in January each year.
 For a quote in another currency please email <a href="mailto:programminghistorian@gmail.com">Dr. James Baker</a>.

 ## Benefits of Membership